Batching tests in a distributed environment

 Prevent auto-closure of batches by runners

-If you use a ClassicRunner or VisualGridRunner in your tests then Implicit batching by a runner, and by default, the runner closes the batch(es) in the call to class$visualgridrunner$getalltestresults after the tests have completed.
+If you use a ClassicRunner or VisualGridRunner in your tests then Implicit batching by a runner, and by default, the runner closes the batch(es) in the call to getAllTestResults after the tests have completed.

 If you are using multiple executions, or more than one runner in a single execution, and you want the tests to be in a common batch then you have to disable the auto closing of batches.
 There are two ways to do this: